florentpoujol/stricter-laravel/readme.md

 ## TODO

 - custom query builders instead of scope (trait or base builder instead, base builder allow to change the type of the underlying method)
-- misc
-	- prevent polymorphic relationships without morph map
-	- use carbonimmutable instead of carbon
-	- alway use array with validation